globalizejs/globalize/README.md

   working on at this very moment.
 Priority is determined by the community needs.
   If there's anything you want to be done, feel free to weigh in on a new or existing issue or pull request.
 Being proactive is your best bet.
-- [Help wanted][] lists potential next work you could help us do now.
+- [Help wanted][] lists potential next work that you could help us to accomplish now.

 [Ongoing work]: https://github.com/jquery/globalize/labels/Current%20Sprint
 [Help wanted]: https://github.com/jquery/globalize/labels/help%20wanted